harryadel/blastjs/packages/htmljs/README.md

 # HTMLjs

 HTMLjs is a small library for expressing HTML trees with a concise syntax.
-It is used to render content in Blaze and to represent templates during compilation.
+It is used to render content in Blast and to represent templates during compilation.

 ```